clamsproject/aapb-annotations/newshour-namedentity/readme.md

 e.g. "Jim Lehrer" spans from character 32 inclusive to character 42 exclusive, taking up 10 letters.
 The first character of a file is 0.
 _(Note, Wikipedia link is not used in this project.
 It's used in the [next project](https://github.com/clamsproject/aapb-annotations/tree/main/newshour-namedentity-wikipedialink).)_

-### Decisions and Differentiations during Annotation
+### Decisions, Differentiations, and Precision during Annotation
 **Category Disambiguation** - While this process is relatively straightforward, there are times when it can be difficult to place an item under one category umbrella.
 For example, Washington can refer to the US capital, the organization within it, or the northwestern state.
 A similar issue can arise with colleges, many of whom are named after the state or city they're located in.
 In these cases, context is key.
 A relatively reliable rule of thumb is, if a location is mentioned, but no politicians or professors are brought up, then file it under location.
 Otherwise, file it under organization.
 Aside from that, this annotation does not tend to be too demanding.

-Please ensure the transcripts accurately reflect the video that they are supposed to match.
+**Transcript Match** - Please ensure the transcripts accurately reflect the video that they are supposed to match.
 Please also consider whether the transcripts and labelling should label only spoken text or also extraneous script information such as the name of who is speaking, non-spoken information, etc.

+**General Typos** - As with anything with text, there is a possibility of typos.
+Data Quality checks such as for typos have not been done either dataset.

 ## Gold Generation and Dependencies - Codebase
 _TODO: to be added_
+_TODO (discrepancy): It seems that the process.py information to transform from raw to gold is no longer needed.
+This requires continued investigation.
+If the process here is not necessary, it should be deleted._